Skqwiggl/NicWil_BCAD/README.md

 Description:

-• This repository was created for me to syntax and organise my code in one place rather than upload media to show my work.
+• This repository was created for me to syntax and organise my code in one place rather than upload images to show my work.

 Location: